"The IPM Toolbox" Webinar Series

 Norris Z. Muth, Associate Professor, Juniata College

-Hilary Sandler, Extension Assistant Professor, Integrated Pest Management & Weed Science at University of Massachusetts
+Hilary Sandler, Extension Associate Professor, Integrated Pest Management & Weed Science at University of Massachusetts

 Join our panel of experts who will be discussing the most common weed control problems this time of year and how to address them using an IPM approach.
 Whether you own land, manage land, or are just interested to learn more about weed control tools and how to integrate them together, then you need to take part.
 Each panelist will give a short introduction and then we will open it up for a live Q&A.